wphilli2/Bioinformatics_Group_Project/Results_files/README.txt

 	This directory contains a text file with the results of the hmmsearch of the 4 RNA seq files (Control and Obese proteins in Project_files) against the profiles in Protein_hmms.
 The script that was used is also in the directory.
-Ptpn5_primate
+ShortAns2:
 	This directory contains files relevant to short answer question 2.
-	It contains a  new list of proteins for Ptpn5 derived from an NCBI search of Ptpn5 for primates.
-It also contains the alignment of these proteins and the script used to generate the alignment.
-It contains the HMM profile (generated from this alignment using hmmbuild and a script).
+	It contains a Ptpn5_primate directory and aGlutathione_S_transferase_A2_primate directory.
+Each of these directories contains the fasta files with the ten proteins obtained using a blast to find hits for the protein within the order of primate for the given protein.
+It also contains the alignment files for these proteins and an HMM built from the alignment.
+Finally, they contain the files showing the hits obtained from a search of the profiles against Obes1protein.fasta.
+This directory also contains the scripts used to create the files above. blasn_megablast
-	The directory contains a script that was used to search Obese1protein.fasta against the HMM profile in the directory.
-Finally, it contains the results of this search. blasn_megablast
 	This directory contains files relevant to short answer question 1 scripts